microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/group_list_acceptedsenders.md

 # List acceptedSenders

-Retrieve a list of Users or Groups that are in the acceptedSenders list for this Group.
+Get a list of Users or Groups that are in the acceptedSenders list for this group.

+Users in the accepted senders list can post to conversations of the group (identified in the GET request URL).
+This allows only certain users or groups to post when appropriate.
+The default of this list is the members of the group.
 ### Prerequisites
 One of the following **scopes** is required to execute this API:
  *Group.Read.All* or *Group.ReadWrite.All*